vivaposi/xG_Model/README.md

 # Expected Goals Model for the NHL

 This is the code used to create an xG model for the NHL.
 Expected Goals is the probability in which each particular shot has to be a goal.
 The model uses a wide ranging set of features for training and the final result is the prediction of each shot's expected goal probability.
-The data included in this model begins in the 2007-2008 regular season and runs through the 2021-2022 regular season.
+The data included in this model begins in the 2007-2008 regular season and runs through the 2021-2022 regular season which consists of 1,365,583 shots.
 The data was scraped from the NHL API and ESPN XML files.

 # Features:
 1. Shot Distance